securefederatedai/openfl/docs/install.rst

 .. note::

-   This project is expected to be continually developed and improved.
-Changes to this manual, the project code, and the project design should be expected.
+   This project is continually being developed and improved.
+Expect changes to this manual, the project code, and the project design.

 .. toctree::
    :maxdepth: 4

-   install.design
+.. install.design
    install.installing